 Air Sampling Systems

 Air sampling systems provide the earliest possible warning of a fire hazard, allowing for critical time to investigate the alarm and take appropriate response to prevent damage or business disruption.
-A range of warnings and levels of sensitivity that do not degrade or change means that even small particles of smoke can be detected before a fire has time to escalate.
+This essential fire protection and control system has a range of warnings and levels of sensitivity that do not degrade or change.
+This means that even small particles of smoke can be detected before a fire has time to escalate.

 A variety of models are available to accommodate most environments, and can be extended for gas detection and environmental monitoring utilising the existing pipe network.